Towards Weaker Variance Assumptions for Stochastic Optimization: Primal-Dual Algorithms for Min-Max Optimization and Constrained Convex Optimization

-The following result describes the convergence of this method.
-Note that it requires only star-monotonicity of $F$, that is, $\langle F(\bz) - F(\bz^\star), \bz-\bz^\star \rangle \geq 0$.
-This assumption is weaker than convex-concavity of $\Psi$.
-The proof of the next theorem depends on \Cref{lem: one_it_before_vr} which appears later. \begin{theorem} Let \Cref{asp: minmax_opnorm} hold and let $(\bz_{k+1/2})$ be generated by \eqref{alg: halpern_eg_storm_app} with Then, we have, in view of \eqref{eq: anh4}, that
+The following result describes the convergence of \eqref{alg: halpern_eg_storm_app}.\footnote{Note that our result requires only star-monotonicity of $F$, that is, $\langle F(\bz) - F(\bz^\star), \bz-\bz^\star \rangle \geq 0$.
+Even though this assumption is weaker than convex-concavity of $\Psi$, for simplicity, we do not pursue this generalization.} The proof of the next theorem depends on \Cref{lem: one_it_before_vr} which appears later. \begin{theorem} Let \Cref{asp: minmax_opnorm} hold and let $(\bz_{k+1/2})$ be generated by \eqref{alg: halpern_eg_storm_app} with Then, {with $K\geq 2$,} we have in view of \eqref{eq: anh4} that